 Whether you have been in business for a long time, or just getting started, creating a brand often includes a specific design plan.
 Since most of your time is dedicated to honing your craft, are you qualified to create the design for your platforms?
 If you are not an expert in designing, you risk creating a confusing and unrecognizable brand message for ideal clients.

+Avoid posting about conflicts with clients on any platform, especially social media.
+When a client has an issue, and it needs to be resolved, reach out to them quickly.
+Instead of using communication methods such as email, text, or social media, call your clients on the phone and talk it out.
 You can control the way the conversation goes over the phone, rather than risking a misinterpretation of an email or text.
 It also shows your clients how invested you are in solving the conflict, and you are acting in a professional manner that reflects your brand.

 If you are having trouble narrowing down your specialty, ask yourself “why” questions.
 Why do you shoot?
 Why are you a photographer?
 Why have you gone into business?
 You can also ask yourself if you are connected to the photography you are drawn to as your specialty.
 These questions can help direct you to what you should be shooting.
 Once you decide on a specialty, you can represent it on your website and clients may start recognizing your brand.

 Branding for photographers is an important area to focus on, so it is crucial to understand how to identify and fix branding photography mistakes in your business.
 When ideal clients know who you are through your brand message, you can more easily build a connection with them.